algobulls/pyalgotrading/docs/python_build/python-build-config-parameters.md

 **Step 5**

-Go to the **Analytics** section to see the returns and performance of strategy visualized.
+Go to the **Analytics** section to see the returns and performance of the strategy visualized.

 !!! note "Note:"

     The use of Backtesting/Paper Trading is limited to one month.
 This would be available from Monday - Friday (excluding NSE holidays) from 9 AM to 11:30 PM.
-You can code your strategy & analyse the strategy results 24x7.
+You can code your strategy & analyze the strategy results 24x7.

 [![pythonbuild](imgs_v2/python_build_results.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs_v2/python_build_results.png)